| HOME

 The

-proofreading, copyediting, revision,
+proofreading, substantial copyediting, revision,

-evaluation, or substantial rewriting of
+evaluation, or ghostwriting of

-fiction, articles, essays,
+all genres fiction, articles, essays,

 autobiographies,